cogumm/shRadioPlayer/README.md

 -   Envie suas mudanças: `git commit -m 'feat: My new feature'`;
 -   Faça um push da sua branch: `git push origin my-feature`.

-After merging your receipt request to done, you can delete a branch from yours.
 Depois que a sua solicitação de recebimento for feita o merging, você pode excluir a sua branch.

 ## :memo: License